 Retirement benefit in the form of provident fund is a defined contribution scheme.
 The Company has no obligation, other than the contribution payable to the provident fund.
 The Company recognises contribution payable to the provident fund scheme as an expense, when an employee renders the related service.
 If the contribution payable to the scheme for service received before the balance sheet date exceeds the contribution already paid, the deficit payable to the scheme is recognised as a liability after deducting the contribution already paid.
+If the contribution already paid exceeds the contribution due for services received before the balance sheet date at exceeds the contribution already paid.
 If the contribution already paid exceeds the contribution due for services received before the balance sheet date, then excess is recognised as an asset to the extent that the pre-payment will lead to, for example, a reduction in future payment or a cash refund.